 Dr. Zhivago by David Lean – epic in every way.
 Lara is my favourite heroine and “Lara’s Theme,” composed by Maurice Jarre, is too beautiful.

-Is there any skate-based art, music or film or brand that you like and want to mention?
+Is there any skate-based art, music film or brands you like and want to mention?